Skip to content

 volume_driver: cinder.volume.drivers.netapp.common.NetAppDriver

-volume_backend_name: block-ha-performance-at-rest-encrypted
+volume_backend_name: netapp-iscsi

 vars: